What is Keyless Car Theft?

 Which Car Models Are at Threat?

-The BBC reported this in their Hundreds of popular cars ‘at risk of keyless theft article, which included research that analysed data on vehicle relay attacks.
+The BBC reported this in their Hundreds of popular cars at risk of keyless theft article, including research that analysed data on vehicle relay attacks.

 “Keyless car theft can take as little as 20 – 30 seconds”

 Keeping your car key fob safe is the priority; we suggest keeping your keys away from the door.

 As a second, more effective layer of protection, we suggest using a Signal Blocking Wallet for Proximity Keys.
 These are effective at blocking the signal from your keyless entry fob.

 Using one of these will ensure that your car key signal can’t be taken from outside and used to open your car.

 PS, don’t forget to do the same with any spare sets!